Delivering sustainable designs for our green future through a sustainable and holistic approach.

 In 2021 we set up our own Environmental and Sustainability Working Action Group, which draws upon expertise from across our practice to develop our own sustainability road map.
 We are constantly exploring ways of delivering sustainable design approaches within our projects and constantly reviewing ways of reducing our carbon and environmental footprint.

 We support the government’s ambition to achieve the UK’s 2050 net-zero commitment and are proud signatories of both the UK Architects & Landscape Architects Declare movements and to the RIBA’s 2030 Climate Challenge.
 At a local level, we are also signatories of Plymouth Resurgam Devon Climate Emergency and Exeter City Future Zero Plan.

 Working with you to Design a Sustainable Future

 We believe that sustainable design principles should be placed at the heart of all development proposals.
 Our holistic approach to design comprises & 3 key themes (shown in the diagram below), which we apply to all of our projects to reach sustainable outcomes together with our clients and partners.
-Our Guide to Sustainable Design can be viewed and downloaded here.

 Many of our goals have been inspired by the RIBA 2030 Climate Challenge, an industry wide set of targets that will help us navigate to net zero targets within the built environment.